 - Urban and regional planning

-Start your construction pathway in Years 9 and 10 via the Try-A-Trade program.
+Start your construction pathway in Years 9 to 12 via the Try-A-Trade program.

-Through the fully-funded course, you gain real-world experience.
-Try two to three trades and earn critical skills valued by employers which might increase your chance of getting employed.
+Through the fully-funded course, you will try two to three trades.
 The program raises awareness of construction careers and supports students in making the right choices for their future.

-Courses run for three days and connect you with an Industry Training Advisor who can outline the next steps for selecting the right school subjects to support your career.
+Courses run for up to three days and connect you with an Industry Training Advisor who can outline the next steps for selecting the right school subjects to support your career.

 Interested in trying trades?
 Register now.